VRGO-CHAIR/VRGOUnitySDK/README.md

 - For more detailed information on getting Rewired and the VRGO chair setup, please check out our short introduction tutorial here: ***** ADD VIDEO

 - More detailed Rewired documentation is available here: http://guavaman.com/projects/rewired/docs/

+- If you don't notice movement in editor, try clicking on the game window.